tdavis6/dailySummaryEmail/README.md

 - Versioning follows [semver](https://semver.org).
 - If you want news articles, add their RSS feed as a feed.
 For example, the Wall Street Journal supplies RSS feeds, and other newspapers likely do too ([WSJ World News Feed](https://feeds.content.dowjones.io/public/rss/RSSWorldNews)).
   - I do not claim responsibility for any content in this feed.
-I do not support any particular news paper, nor wish to make any political comments on any work.
-This feed was choosen because it was shown to be [close to the center of the political spectrum](https://www.allsides.com/news-source/wall-street-journal-media-bias).
+I do not support any particular newspaper, nor wish to make any political comments on any work.
+This feed was chosen because it was shown to be potentially [close to the center of the political spectrum](https://www.allsides.com/news-source/wall-street-journal-media-bias).
+It is simply here as an example.